microsoft/msphpsql/Linux-mac-install.md

 ```
 To test your installation, see [Testing your installation](#testing-your-installation) at the end of this document.

-## Installing the drivers on Alpine 3.11
+## Installing the drivers on Alpine 3.11 and 3.12

 > [!NOTE]
 > The default version of PHP is 7.3.
-Alternate versions of PHP may be available from other repositories for Alpine 3.11.
+Alternate versions of PHP may be available from other repositories for Alpine.
 You can instead compile PHP from source.

 ### Step 1.
 Install PHP
 PHP packages for Alpine can be found in the `edge/community` repository.
 Please check [Enable Community Repository](https://wiki.alpinelinux.org/wiki/Enable_Community_Repository) on their WIKI page.
-Add the following line to `/etc/apt/repositories`, replacing `<mirror>` with the URL of an Alpine repository mirror:
+Add the following line to `/etc/apk/repositories`, replacing `<mirror>` with the URL of an Alpine repository mirror:
 ```
 http://<mirror>/alpine/edge/community
 ```